← Back to writing

 print(f"Total assets: ¥{data['total_assets']:,}")

-Bloomberg costs $24K/year.
+Bloomberg charges $24K/year.
 EDINET's raw XBRL is a maze.
 The gap between "the data is technically public" and "a developer can actually use it" is where Axiora sits.